-The psychometric rigor or empirical quality of gender equality and empowerment measures is assessed by EMERGE staff, the results of which are provided to site users on each measure page to inform their measure selection.
+The psychometric rigor (or empirical quality), and ease of use, of gender equality and empowerment measures are assessed by EMERGE staff, the results of which are provided to site users on each measure page to inform their measure selection.
 However, it is important to note that scores presented on our site serve neither as recommendation nor endorsement of a given measure by the EMERGE team.
 The utility of a measure should be determined by the user.

 Key takeaways on our scoring methodology: